stoe/uebersicht/packages/nowplaying/readme.md

-# uebersicht-spotify
+# uebersicht-nowplaying

-> A "now playing" on Spotify widget for http://tracesof.net/uebersicht
+> A "now playing" on Spotify/Music app widget for http://tracesof.net/uebersicht

 ## License